 - Scarcity of natural gas feedstocks for new projects;

 - Price sensitivity in contract negotiations;

 - Expansion of Oman’s tax regime and increases in government service fees;

-- Limited business opportunities outside of the oil and gas industry.
+- Limited business opportunities outside of oil and gas industry.